parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 Nothing too surprising here.

-Now we have to let Metalsmith know that we've created these partials so we can invoke them from inside our templaces.
+Now we have to let Metalsmith know that we've created these partials so we can invoke them from inside our templates.
 To do this, open `build.js` and modify the parameters for our *layouts* plugin so they look like this:

 ```javascript
 .use(layouts({